GetPastTheMonkey/db-link/README.md

 | F_NOT     | NOT a             | Logical NOT of a filter                                                         |
 | F_OR      | a OR b            | Logical OR of two filters                                                       |

+### Load Single Model Instance

+If you filter for a single instance, you can use the `get()` method of the `Query` class.

+If the query does not return an entry, a `ObjectDoesNotExistException` will be thrown.
+If the query returns more than one entry, a `MultipleObjectsReturnedException` will be thrown.

 ## Accessing Model Attributes

 The `Model` class implements the `ArrayAccess` interface, and it overloads most magic methods.
 Thus, there are two ways